percona/psmdb-docs/docs/install/update-pro.md

-# Upgrade to Percona Server for MongoDB Pro
+# Upgrade to Percona Server for MongoDB Pro builds

-Are you a Percona Customer already and are you ready to enjoy all the [benefits of Percona Server for MongoDB Pro](../psmdb-pro.md)?
+Are you a Percona Customer already and are you ready to enjoy all the [benefits of Percona Server for MongoDB Pro builds](../psmdb-pro.md)?

-This document provides instructions how you can upgrade from Percona Server for MongoDB Basic to Percona Server for MongoDB Pro.
+This document provides instructions how you can upgrade from Percona Server for MongoDB Basic builds to Percona Server for MongoDB Pro builds.

 ## Preconditions

-Request the access to the Pro repository from Percona Support.
+Request the access to the Pro builds repository from Percona Support.
 You will receive the client ID and the access token.

 ## Procedure